-My little yellow watchman goby is always hiding among the reef rubble.
+My little yellow watchman goby fish is always hiding among the reef rubble.
 Sometimes I wonder if what the little guy eats, because I rarely see him, even at feeding time

-I once had a purple filefish that was always hiding in the rockwork.
+I once had a purple firefish that was always hiding in the rockwork.
 Unfortunately, the most I saw of him was the last time I saw him when I found him on the floor.
 They are jumpers, I left the lid open after feeding late the night before.
 If you plan to keep this fish, make sure you have a good lid or net to prevent jumping.

 The engineer gobies in my tank are a lot of fun—with all that digging they do—but they don’t like to be seen.
 They come out of their burrows for feeding and seem to immediately slink right back in.